LukeUsher/Sonic-The-Hedgehog-32X-Remix/Readme.md

 A 32X enhanced port of Sonic The Hedgehog from the Mega Drive.
-Currently makes little use of the 32X hardware, however using the 32X PWM for audio (Chaotix-like format) and using the VDP for realtime sprite rotation are both planned features.
+Currently makes little use of the 32X hardware, however using the 32X PWM for audio (Chaotix-like format) and using the VDP for sprite rendering are planned.

 Credits:
 Original Game (C) 1991 SEGA